 - Clava Cairns.
 22-minute drive.
-One of the oldest historic sites in Britain.
-Clava Cairns is a prehistoric burial cairn estimated to be 4,000 years old.
+It is one of the oldest historic sites in Britain.
+Clava Cairns is a prehistoric burial cairn around 4,000 years old.
 There are several standing stones and the remains of an ancient cemetery.

 - Nairn Beach.
 19-minute drive.
 A wide golden sand beach that is several miles in length.
 Nairn Beach opens up to a large estuary to the west, a haven for waterfowl.
 The area towards Nairn offers easy access to cafés and public toilets.

 - Culloden Battlefield.
 23-minute drive.
 The site of the last pitched battle to be fought on British soil was when British government soldiers brought the Jacobite uprising to a bloody finale.
 The centerpiece is a large memorial and markers for each clan that died in the battle.
 The site has a visitor center with a museum, a café, and a gift shop.

 Things to Do in the Fort George Area

 - Inverness is a city on Scotland’s northeast coast, where the River Ness meets the Moray Firth.
 It’s the largest city and the cultural capital of the Scottish Highlands.
 Its Old Town features 19th-century Inverness Cathedral, the mostly 18th-century Old High Church, and an indoor Victorian Market selling food, clothing, and crafts.
 The Contemporary Inverness Museum and Art Gallery trace local and Highland history.
 20 min drive to the city center.